Naguroka/GenshinWidget/README.md

 # Genshin Widget

-This is a small PyQt5 widget that displays Genshin Impact account info using the `genshin.py` library.
-The app is customizable via `settings.ini` and now supports both Windows and Linux.
+This is a small PyQt5 widget that displays Genshin Impact account info using the `genshin` Python library.
+The app is customizable via `settings.ini` and supports both Windows and Linux.

 ![Preview Image](https://raw.githubusercontent.com/Naguroka/GenshinWidget/main/Preview.png)

 ## Features

-- **Customizable UI**: Font size/color, background color/image, margins, rounded corners, transparency, draggable, always-on-top.
+- Customizable UI: font size/color, background color/image, margins, rounded corners, transparency, draggable, always-on-top.
-- **Realtime info**: Resin, Daily Reward status, and Realm Currency (via Hoyolab).
+- Realtime info: Resin, Daily Reward status, and Realm Currency (via Hoyolab).
+- Auto UID detection: no need to type your in-game UID — it is detected from your cookies.
-- **Periodic refresh**: Updates every minute.
+- Periodic refresh: updates every minute.
-- **Cross-platform**: Works on Windows and Linux.
+- Cross-platform: works on Windows and Linux.

 ## Requirements